Travel Route: Andaman – Port Blair – Havelock Island – Barefoot Resort

 We associate the Indian fight for freedom from British colonialism with Mahatma Gandhi and his non-violent approach.
 Still, there were other Indian leaders with alternative models to achieve independence.
 Subhas Chandra Bose became a leading advocate for violence as the only effective way to expel the British and simultaneously restore Indian self-esteem.
 His story and adventures are pretty fascinating.
 He cooperated with Nazi Germany and Japan in the war against the Allies in Southeast Asia.

 In 1943, Bose traveled by German submarine around Africa’s southern tip to rendezvous with a Japanese submarine.
 The Japanese had captured some 70,000 Indian soldiers, many of them abandoned by their British officers when Singapore fell suddenly in early 1942.
 The Japanese then released about 40,000 of these prisoners of war to form the Indian National Army and invade India under Bose’s command.

 While small parts of India fell to the Indian National Army, the war was already entering its final stages.
 The Indian National Army took heavy losses.
 When the Japanese finally surrendered unconditionally in August 1945, so did the Indian National Army.
 Bose himself tried to escape to continue the war of liberation, only to have his overloaded plane crash in Taiwan.
-Some Indians still see him as the inspiring figure for India’s modern future as a militarily and economically strong world power.
-This is far from the model of India that Gandhi wanted.
+Some Indians still see him as the inspiring figure for India’s modern future as a militarily and economically strong world power, which is far from the model of India that Gandhi wanted.